vdaas/vald/docs/user-guides/configuration.md

 ### Metrics servers

-Metrics servers help debug and monitor Vald components.
+Metrics servers help to debug and monitor Vald components.
 There are two types of metrics servers: pprof and Prometheus.

 pprof server is implemented using Go's `net/http/pprof` package.